 \section{Related Work}

-Because examples requiring context to translate accurately is sparse in document-level datasets, standard MT metrics such as BLEU or COMET are not sensitive enough to gains in context-aware MT.
-Thus, several works resort to measuring the performance of context-aware models targeted to discourse phenomena that require context.

-Some works have attempted to do an automatic evaluation of discourse without relying on a contrastive dataset.
-The first example of discourse phenomena evaluations was done by \citet{statmt_pronouns}, which evaluated the automatically precision and recall of pronoun translation in statistical MT systems. \citet{jwalapuram-etal-2019-evaluating} proposed evaluating models on pronoun translation based on a pairwise comparison between translations that were generated with and without context, and later \citet{DBLP:journals/corr/abs-2004-14607} extended this work to include more languages and phenomena in their automatic evaluation/test set creation.
-While these works rely on prior domain knowledge and intuitions to identify context-aware phenomena, we instead take a systematic, data-driven approach and find additional phenomena in doing so.
+Several works have worked on measuring the performance of MT models on contextual discourse phenomena.
+The first example of this was done by \citet{statmt_pronouns}, which evaluated automatically the precision and recall of pronoun translation in statistical MT systems. \citet{jwalapuram-etal-2019-evaluating} proposed evaluating models on pronoun translation based on a pairwise comparison between translations that were generated with and without context, and later \citet{DBLP:journals/corr/abs-2004-14607} extended this work to include more languages and phenomena in their automatic evaluation/test set creation.
+These works rely on prior domain knowledge and intuition to identify context-aware phenomena, whereas we take a systematic, data-driven approach.

-Most works have focused on evaluating performance in discourse phenomena through the use of \textit{contrastive datasets} instead. \citet{muller-etal-2018-large} automatically create a dataset for anaphoric pronoun resolution to evaluate MT models in $\text{EN}\rightarrow \text{DE}$. \citet{bawden-etal-2018-evaluating} manually creates a dataset for both pronoun resolution and lexical choice in $\text{EN}\rightarrow \text{FR}$. \citet{voita-etal-2018-context, voita-etal-2019-good} creates a dataset for anaphora resolution, deixis, ellipsis and lexical cohesion in $\text{EN}\rightarrow\text{RU}$.
-However, \citet{yin21acl} suggest that the task of \textit{translating} and \textit{disambiguating} between two contrastive choices are inherently different, which motivates our approach in measuring direct translation performance through evaluation of word f-measure.
+Most works have focused on evaluating performance in discourse phenomena through the use of \textit{contrastive datasets}. \citet{muller-etal-2018-large} automatically create a dataset for anaphoric pronoun resolution to evaluate MT models in $\text{EN}\rightarrow \text{DE}$. \citet{bawden-etal-2018-evaluating} manually creates a dataset for both pronoun resolution and lexical choice in $\text{EN}\rightarrow \text{FR}$. \citet{voita-etal-2018-context, voita-etal-2019-good} creates a dataset for anaphora resolution, deixis, ellipsis and lexical cohesion in $\text{EN}\rightarrow\text{RU}$.
+However, \citet{yin21acl} suggest that \textit{translating} and \textit{disambiguating} between two contrastive choices are inherently different, motivating our approach in measuring direct translation performance.